oracle/python-cx_Oracle/doc/src/module.rst

     :data:`cx_Oracle.SPOOL_ATTRVAL_TIMEDWAIT`.

-    The maxLifetimeSession parameter is expected to be an integer, if specified, and sets the maximum length of time (in seconds) a session may exist in the pool.
-Sessions in the pool are terminated after they have been in the pool for the specified period of time.
-Note that termination only occurs when another session is released back to the pool.
-The default value is 0 which means that there is no maximum length of time that a session may exist in the pool.
+    The maxLifetimeSession parameter is expected to be an integer, if specified, and sets the maximum length of time (in seconds) a pooled session may exist.
+Sessions that are in use will not be closed.
+They become candidates for termination only when they are released back to the pool and have existed for longer than maxLifetimeSession seconds.
+Note that termination only occurs when the pool is accessed.
+The default value is 0 which means that there is no maximum length of time that a pooled session may exist.

     .. note::